cosmos/cosmos-sdk/x/staking/README.md

 | MaxConsPubkeyRotations | int              | 1                      |

 :::warning
 Manually updating the `MinCommissionRate` parameter will not affect the commission rate of the existing validators.
 It will only affect the commission rate of the new validators.
-Update the parameter with `MsgUpdateParams` to affect the commission rate of the existing validators as wel.
+Update the parameter with `MsgUpdateParams` to affect the commission rate of the existing validators as well.
 :::

 ## Client